maciob/PasswordManager/README.md

 # PasswordManager
-This aplication is a password manager.
+This application is a password manager.
 It is a engineer thesis made by Maciej Bekas graduating at Warsaw University of Technology.
 ## Technologies used
 Password Manager uses SQLite and SQLCipher instaled on the Windows 10 system in the corresponding versions SQLite version 3.31.0, SQLCipher 4.4.0 community.